After 10 years of support Windows 7 is nearing an end

 What does this mean for you?

 “End of life” means Microsoft no longer supports Windows 7.
 While you can continue to use the Operating System it is at your own risk.
-It would be strongly urge to move to modern and supported Operating System.
+It would be strongly urged to move to modern and supported Operating System.
 Windows 7 will be 10 and a half years old when support ends.
-Once support ends no security updates or patches are available making a computer running Windows 7 vulnerable to not only new computer viruses and malware, but also to any operating system exploits.
+Once support ends no security updates or patches are available making a computer running Windows 7 vulnerable to not only new computer viruses and malware but also to any operating system exploits.

-I can assist customers with a getting, and setting up a new PC and migration of existing data, and installation of programs.
+I can assist customers with getting, and setting up a new PC and migration of existing data, and installation of programs.

 How should I upgrade?

 For most Windows 7 users, purchasing a new Windows 10 computer will be the recommended path forward.
-While some Windows 7 computers will run Windows 10, I recommend a minimum of a Intel i5 or AMD Ryzen, with 8GB of ram and a SSD (Solid State Drive).
+While some Windows 7 computers will run Windows 10, I recommend a minimum of an Intel i5 or AMD Ryzen, with 8GB of ram and an SSD (Solid State Drive).
 Older computers without these specs might work and be slower, some may not work at all due to no driver support for older hardware.

-Windows 10 launched July 15th, 2015 and has a Semi-Annual (targeting March and September annually) support cycle.
+Windows 10 launched July 15th, 2015, and has a Semi-Annual (targeting March and September annually) support cycle.
 You can read more about it here.

 Months from patch cut-off, millions still haven’t upgraded